-24. At Sixth Form, a similar open policy applies to pupils' choice of A Level subjects, however, choices are guided by the Sixth Form Pathways Programme to align with career aspirations.
-Pupils choose between three or four subjects, and the school aims to run any course in which numbers are economically viable.
-All the subjects offered at GCSE are available at A level (apart from electronics & drama), as well as further mathematics, economics and psychology.
+24. At Sixth Form, a similar open policy applies to pupils' choice of A Level subjects.
+Pupils have a free choice of three or four subjects, and the school aims to run any course in which numbers are economically viable.
+All the subjects offered at GCSE are available at A level, as well as Further Mathematics, economics and psychology.
+BTEC's in Performing Arts are available as an A-Level equivalent qualification.
 These qualifications are studied in combination with other A-Level option choices.